MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-metrics.md

 When specifying the metrics to export, you can filter the metrics by name or request all metrics by using `Metrics-Group-All`.
 For a list of supported metrics, see [Supported metrics and log categories by resource type](/azure/azure-monitor/reference/supported-metrics/metrics-index#supported-metrics-and-log-categories-by-resource-type).

+To specify more than one metric from the same resource type, create a separate stream item for each metric.

 The following example shows how to filter metrics by name.

 ```JSON